jnisac/hello-world/README.md

-# hello-world
+# immigration-themes
-This repository is for practising the GitHub Flow.
+This repository is for creating visual diagrams for Immigration Themes manuscript.
-I am a graduate student trying to learn more about GitHub.